 Read more: Parent zone has 8 activities to help you keep in touch with grandparents (but we think they're great ideas that can apply to everyone!)

 4. Keep active and get fresh air

-The majority of people in the UK are allowed one hour of exercise a day* enabling them to get out of their house (alone or with family members*) and go for a run, walk or cycle.
-If you feel comfortable to do so, this is a great way to leave the four walls and get some fresh air whilst taking in some of the natural sights and sounds around your home.
+Going for a run, walk or cycle is a great way to leave the four walls and get some fresh air whilst taking in some of the natural sights and sounds around your home.

-If you can't leave your house (shielding, isolating or simply don't want to) then there are lots of free online exercises that can be done within your home including the daily workout from Joe Wicks.
-Some online exercise classes and apps even have free trials for this COVID-19 period.
+If you can't leave your house, then there are lots of free online exercises that can be done within your home.

 Alternatively, if exercise really isn't your thing, then make sure to crack open a window or step into your garden (if you have one) every so often to get some fresh air flowing around your home and your lungs.